shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banner-native-on-ios.md

 - The `ANAdDelegate` protocol includes the new method `ad:didReceivNativeAd:`

-## How multi-format Native Banner Ad View is used
+## Use of multi-format Native Banner Ad View
 Following steps explain how the multi-format `ANBannerAdView` is used: